-LEESBURG —Loudoun County Public Library (LCPL) has once again been recognized as one of America’s best libraries, earning a four-star ranking by Library Journal, the industry’s leading publication.
+LEESBURG —Loudoun County Public Library (LCPL) has once again been named one of America’s best public libraries by Library Journal, the industry’s leading publication.

-The 2021 American Star Library designation is strictly based on usage data.
-Library Journal compares U.S. libraries with their peers based on seven per capita measures: circulation of physical materials (i.e. books, audiobooks, DVDs, CDs, etc.); number of visitors; program attendance; public internet computer use; electronic circulation, which measures the circulation of eBooks, streaming video, and downloadable audio; WiFi sessions; and use of electronic resources, such as databases and online courses.
+Now in its 15th year, the Library Journal index compares U.S. libraries with their peers based on eight per capita output measures: circulation of physical materials (i.e. books, audiobooks, DVDs, CDs, etc.), number of visitors, program attendance, public internet computer use, electronic circulation, which measures circulation of eBooks, streaming video and downloadable audio, WiFi sessions, website visits and database use.